 The ZE-X is a most beautiful SLR from the early 1980s.
 Designed as the top camera for the Mamiya Z series, it offered not only an bayonet mount with electronic connectivity, but also A-, S-, M-, and P-mode.
 Unlike with other SLR, you wouldn't find a mode dial wheel, however.
 Instread of the "double control" found in most (all?) other multi-mode SLRs (i. e. mode dial PLUS A-positions on the shutter dial and aperture ring), its design was much more straightforward:

-4) put both shutter dial as well as aperture ring in "Automatic" position, and both controls are set automatically (= program mode)
+4) put both the shutter dial as well as the aperture ring in "Automatic" position, and both controls are set automatically (= program mode)

 The ZE-X is a pretty rare SLR, and the Mamiya Sekor EF 1.4/50mm is even rarer.
-Very few images are available of the ZE-X plus EF 1.4/50mm lens, and I haven't seen one with ZE-X & 1.4/50 & Mamiya winder yet!
+Very few images are available of the ZE-X plus EF 1.4/50mm lens, and this one with ZE-X plus 1.4/50mm plus Mamiya Winder is probably the only such image in the internet ...

 Unlike any other camera of its time, the ZE-X computer got information about the focus distance set on the lens, at least if a Sekor "EF" lens was coupled.
-This was used to set the appropriate aperture when using an electronic flash.
+This information was used to set the appropriate aperture when using an electronic flash.
 The aperture set for flash photography was changing continuously from f16 at 1.1 m to f2.8 at 9 m.
-For even larger distances, the aperture would be opened to f1.4.
+For even larger distances, the aperture would be opened to f2, f1.7 or even f1.4.

 The ZE-X has a few more nice features such as